tori-f84/handmade-by-tori/src/products/9-teardrop-pendant.md

 paypalLink: https://py.pl/CN7tb
 ---

-Turquise coloured teardrop chrysoprase set in backless sterling silver setting.
-Oversized feature loop with additional jump ring big enough to accept a big chain so you can wear it chunky and long!
+Turquoise coloured, teardrop chrysoprase, set in backless sterling silver setting.
+Oversized feature loop with additional loop, big enough to accept a chunky chain so you can wear it long!

-*chain not included*
+*Chain not included*